U.S. CMS

 No snapshots

-Purpose: Data area with quotas (large for LPC groups), not backed up to tape
+Purpose: Data area with quotas, not backed up to snapshot

 /uscmst1b_scratch/lpc1/3DayLifetime